• Skip to primary navigation

 529 College Savings Plan

-A 529 college savings plan is awesome because it allows you to save more money, but it can only be used for higher education expenses (read: college)
+A 529 college savings plan is awesome because it allows you to save more money, but it is limited in what you can do with the money without facing a penalty.

 • Income Restriction on Contributor: None